Lugdunum3D/Lugdunum-ThirdParty/README.md

 # Build

-You need to specify a yml configuration file to build the libraries similar to this one:
+You need to specify a yaml configuration file to build the libraries similar to this one:

 ```yml
 shaderc: